mitsuba-renderer/mitsuba3/docs/src/developer_guide/variants_cpp.rst

 Variants in C++
 ===============

-As described in the section on :ref:`choosing variants <sec-variants>`, Mitsuba 3 code can be compiled into different variants, which are parameterized by their computational backend and representation of color.
+As described in the upstream section on :external+mitsuba:ref:`choosing variants <sec-variants>`, Mitsuba 3 code can be compiled into different variants, which are parameterized by their computational backend and representation of color.
 To enable such retargeting from a single implementation, the system relies on C++ templates